tbranyen-experimental/githubsearch/README.md

 # Github Search

-This application is an attempt to enhance Github Search.
+This application is my attempt to learn EmberJs and enhance Github Search.
 User enters a search term and gets back with results (issues, repos, users, pull requests).
 It's based on: